MicrochipTech/ml-PIC33CX-BZ2-and-WBZ451-IMU-SmartBell/README.md

              ![Exercises](Images/Picture4.png)
 ## Data Collection Firmware
 A binary build of the data logging firmware used in the data collection for this project can be found in the [binaries folder of this repo](/binaries); to build data logging firmware for different  configurations, visit the [ml-PIC33CX-BZ2 and WBZ451 data logger]([https://github.com/MicrochipTech/ml-dsPIC33CK-LVMC-Data-Logger](https://github.com/MicrochipTech/ml-PIC33CX-BZ2-and-WBZ451-IMU-Datalogger)) repository.
+In this section, the recommended approach for gathering data samples to build the exercise classifier model is discussed.
+To begin the data collection process, it is essential to identify a suitable sensor configuration for your specific application.
+This will involve determining the optimal placement of the sensor, selecting an appropriate installation method, and configuring the signal processing parameters, such as the sample rate and sensitivity.

+## Sensor Installation
+•	To attach the PIC32CX-BZ2 board to the Dumbbell, a standard mounting putty was utilized, which is commonly used for mounting lightweight objects like posters onto walls.
+The board was placed in its default orientation, where the accelerometer reads X=0, Y=0, Z=1g.
+The placement was chosen for its ease of installation and no particular reason.
+Sensor Sampling Configuration
+The sensor sampling parameters are summarized below:
+•	Sensor: 3-axis Accelerometer + 3-axis Gyrometer
+•	Sample Rate / Frequency Range: 100 Hz (~40 Hz 3 dB cutoff)
+•	Accelerometer Full Scale Range: +/-2G (most sensitive setting)
+•	Gyrometer Full Scale Range: +/-125 DPS (most sensitive setting) Keep in mind that the configuration above was derived from analysis on a specific Dumbbell, so it may not be optimal for different setups.

+## Data Collection Protocol
+To proceed with the data collection process, the next essential step involves creating a protocol that outlines the necessary procedures for collecting data.
+This entails determining the number of samples to be collected, the metadata parameters to be captured and other relevant parameters that will govern the data collection procedure.
+The protocol will serve as a guide for executing the data collection process and ensure that the data collected is consistent and accurate.

+## Data Collection: Metadata
+Initially, it is imperative to address metadata, as it significantly contributes to contextualizing our data.
+In this application, our metadata comprises solely the dataset, which is partitioned into training and testing subsets.

+## Data Collection: Sampling Method
+At this stage, it is necessary to decide the data sampling process for our application.
+This involves determining the number of samples to be collected and defining the necessary steps for measuring the data.
+In the context of this example application, the methodology can be summarized in the following steps:
+•	Record and label segments for each of the following Exercises settings: overhead press, Biceps curl and lateral raises.
+How to Configure, Compile and Flash
+This document explains the steps involved in configuring the data logger firmware build, compiling it and flashing it to the PIC32CX-BZ2 device.
+Follow the instructions below:
+1. Connect the Curiosity Nano board to your PC using a USB cable.
+2. Install the MPLAB X IDE and XC32 compiler on your PC.
+These are essential tools for loading the data logger project and programming the PIC32CX-BZ2 board.
+3. Open the firmware/avr128da48_cnano_imu.X project folder in MPLAB X.
+4. Choose the appropriate MPLAB X Project Configuration for your sensor based on the table provided below.
+Select the data streaming format you want by setting the DATA_STREAMER_FORMAT macro in firmware/src/app_config.h to the appropriate value as summarized in the table below.
+Figure 1-18.
+Selecting the type of data streamer format.

+1. Modify high level sensor parameters like sample rate (SNSR_SAMPLE_RATE), accelerometer range (SNSR_ACCEL_RANGE) and others by changing the macro values defined in firmware/src/app_config.h.
+See the inline comments for further details.
+When you are satisfied with your configuration, click the Make and Program Device icon button in the toolbar (see image below for reference).
+Figure 1-19.
+Programming the device

 ## Firmware Operation